OV00VO/p3battleships/README.md

 * Verified and corrected variable names for consistency and clarity.
 * Ensured correct functioning of game logic, addressing potential issues related to ship placement, attacks, and game outcome determination.

+* ### Bug 1: Player's Guess Text Display Issue

+- **Error Message:** `Line 185: E501 line too long (97 > 79 characters)`
+- **Line Numbers:** 185
+- **Solution:** Adjusted string concatenation to resolve line length issue.

+### Bug 2: Computer's Turn Display Issue

+- **Error Message:** `Line 196: E501 line too long (102 > 79 characters)`
+- **Line Numbers:** 196
+- **Solution:** Split the computer's turn display into multiple lines for better readability.

+### Bug 3: Display Board Functionality

+- **Error Message:** `Line 205: E501 line too long (119 > 79 characters)`
+- **Line Numbers:** 205
+- **Solution:** Refactored display_board function to improve formatting and avoid line length issues.

+### Bug 4: Computer's Guess String Concatenation

+- **Error Message:** `Line 217: E501 line too long (118 > 79 characters)`
+- **Line Numbers:** 217
+- **Solution:** Split string concatenation for computer's guess to meet line length guidelines.

 ### Remaining Bugs
 There are still som UX and UI bugs that could be fixed for a better game experience.
 Based on presets for the deployment the Code Institute Template for deployment was not adjusted to the gameplan itself.
-This project was based on not usig other imports that the standard Pythona Random library, no other libraries or similar was used in the project.
+This project was based on not using other import of libraries that the standard Python Random library, no other libraries or similar was used in the project.
+By using different libraries for instance the Graphic library the game could be improved further.

 ### Validator Testing PEP8
 (0) errors were returned from PEP8online.com at final check.